 i.
-Oil Spill Response Planning for Oregon's Rocky Coastal Habitats
+Oil Spill Response Planning for Oregon's Coastal Rocky Habitats

-Oil spill response planning in Oregon is the responsibility of both the Oregon Department of Environmental Quality (DEQ) and facilities that store, transport, or process large amounts of oil products.
+Oil spill response planning in Oregon is the responsibility of both the Oregon Department of Environmental Quality (DEQ) and facilities that store, transport, or process large amounts of petroleum related products.
 Vessels and facilities have their own plans for stopping spills before they can spread.
 Oregon DEQ regulates these facility plans and also develops plans for areas that contain many potential sources of oil spills or that are especially vulnerable to harm from oil spills.
 The Oregon Coast is one such area.
 Updated oil spill response plans released by DEQ in 2019 provide new strategies for the containment and collection of spilled oil in the Oregon coastal region.
 These strategies intend to keep oil away from sensitive natural, cultural, historic, and socioeconomic resources.
 Where possible, these oil spill response plans for the coast will include strategies to protect rocky habitat areas for the species that live there and the people who visit them.
-These plans include information for notifying resource managers and effected facilities when spills happen.
-View DEQ web resources for more information on DEQ's work to update the coastal oil spill response plans.
+These plans include information for notifying resource managers and affected facilities when spills happen.
+View DEQ web resources of the people w ii.
+Boating/Closure Areas f.
+Ecosystem-Based Management

-e.
-Ecosystem Based Management